Peel Regional Police Pipe Band: History

-The majority of members are volunteers, who travel to practice every week from all over Ontario - with the average band member driving 90 minutes each way just to get to practice.
+The majority of members are volunteers who travel to practice every week from all over Ontario, with the average band member driving 90 minutes each way just to get to practice.
 The band continues to exist thanks to the ongoing support of the Peel Regional Police and Chief Nishan Duraiappah.

-Each year the band participates in a number of events on behalf of the Peel Regional Police which include:
+Each year, the band participates in several events on behalf of the Peel Regional Police, which include: